Novruz in Azerbaijan: how the country celebrates spring

 What are the four Tuesdays before Novruz?

-They are four symbolic Tuesdays dedicated to the elements — water, fire, earth and wind — that count down to the holiday and structure the celebrations.
+They are four symbolic Tuesdays dedicated to the elements — water, fire, earth and wind — that count down to the holiday and structure the celebrations, each with its own small rituals.

 When should I travel for Novruz?

 Novruz centres on the spring equinox in late March, with celebrations building over the preceding weeks.
+The last week before the equinox through the holiday itself is the most festive stretch.
 Message us to time a trip around it.

 Want to experience Azerbaijan's most joyful season?
 Message Pink Travel on WhatsApp with your dates.
 Explore our tours or reach out via our contact page.